History of AEK Athens F.C.: 2021–22 season

-After a search for a new coach, Vladan Milojević was hired.
-Several transfers were made, with the permanent return of Ognjen Vranješ and Sergio Araujo, while players, such as Cican Stanković, Georgios Tzavellas, Lazaros Rota, Ehsan Hajsafi, Milad Mohammadi, Nordin Amrabat and Steven Zuber also arrived, with the latter caming as a loan.
-Players with great contribution in the previous seasons such as Dmytro Chyhrynskyi, Hélder Lopes, Nenad Krstičić and Nélson Oliveira departed.
+After a search for a new manager, Vladan Milojević was appointed.
+Several transfers were made, with the permanent return of Ognjen Vranješ and Sergio Araujo, while players such as Cican Stanković, Georgios Tzavellas, Lazaros Rota, Ehsan Hajsafi, Milad Mohammadi, Nordin Amrabat and Steven Zuber joined the club.
+Players with great contribution, such as Dmytro Chyhrynskyi, Hélder Lopes and Nélson Oliveira departed.

-The start of the season found AEK in the second qualifying round of the UEFA Europa Conference League, facing Velež Mostar.
-In the first leg at Sarajevo, the Greek club, despite taking the lead early on, lost by 2–1.
-It was the first season that UEFA abolished the away goals rule in their competitions, thus the yellow-blacks needed two goals to qualify at the normal time.
-The rematch of Athens was a monologue for AEK and in the stoppage time made the 1–0, taking the match went to extra time and eventually to the penalty shootout, where they lost 2–3, achieving their most humiliating elimination in their European history.
+AEK started in the second qualifying round of the UEFA Europa Conference League, facing Velež Mostar.
+In the first leg at Sarajevo, despite taking the lead early on, they lost 2–1.
+Since UEFA abolished the away goals rule, the yellow-blacks needed two goals to qualify at the normal time.
+The rematch in Athens was dominated by AEK, who in the stoppage time made the 1–0, taking the match to extra time and eventually to the penalty shootout, where they lost 2–3, suffering one of their heaviest European eliminations.